NTCoding/ScalaPlayground/smokaz/README.md

 - The dealer can not put an item on the table that is for a smoker who is currently smoking a cigarette

 ## Implementation
-This implementation uses actors models the events in state-machine like, declarative-like way of expressing the rules of the game.
+This implementation uses actors and events to form a state-machine like, declarative-like model expressing the rules of the game.
 Communication occurs using
 Akka's event bus.
 This allows all entities involved in the game to be completely decoupled from each other - and without any shared state.
 Apparently that's good for concurrency and parallelism - and no threads or locks necessary].